Carvana Co. (CVNA) Shares Plummet Below 1-Year High

 CVNA’s Market Performance

 The stock of Carvana Co.
-(CVNA) has seen a 2.29% increase in the past week, with a 34.25% rise in the past month, and a -5.54% fall in the past quarter.
-The volatility ratio for the week is 13.83%, and the volatility levels for the past 30 days are at 13.57% for CVNA.
-The simple moving average for the last 20 days is 14.29% for CVNA’s stock, with a simple moving average of -29.31% for the last 200 days.
+(CVNA) has seen a -6.74% decrease in the past week, with a 45.76% rise in the past month, and a 9.18% gain in the past quarter.
+The volatility ratio for the week is 15.04%, and the volatility levels for the past 30 days are at 14.17% for CVNA.
+The simple moving average for the last 20 days is 11.16% for CVNA stock, with a simple moving average of -25.58% for the last 200 days.

-During the last 5 trading sessions, CVNA rose by +2.29%, which changed the moving average for the period of 200-days by -69.23% in comparison to the 20-day moving average, which settled at $9.53.
-In addition, Carvana Co. saw 126.58% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CVNA fell by -6.14%, which changed the moving average for the period of 200-days by -76.16% in comparison to the 20-day moving average, which settled at $10.08.
+In addition, Carvana Co. saw 132.17% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading